replicatedhq/replicated-docs/docs/enterprise/installing-existing-cluster-airgapped.md

    Replace:

    * `APP_NAME` with a name for the application.
+This is the unique name that the app manager will use to refer to the application that you install.

-   * `REGISTRY_HOST` with the hostname for the private registry where you pushed the images the previous step.
+   * `REGISTRY_HOST` with the hostname for the private registry where you pushed the images.
 For example, `private.registry.host`.

-   * `REGISTRY_NAMESPACE` with the namespace in the private registry where you pushed the images in the previous step.
+   * `REGISTRY_NAMESPACE` with the namespace in the private registry where you pushed the images.
 For example, if you pushed the images to `my-registry.example.com/app-name/image:tag`, then `app-name` is the registry namespace.

    * `RO_USERNAME` with the username for an account that has read-only access to the private image registry.